ishathapa/ishathapa.github.io/_pages/publications.md

 author_profile: true
 ---
 ## Current Projects
-\begin{itemize}
-\item Estimating the effects of digital health interventions with resource constraints
+Estimating the effects of digital health interventions with resource constraints.
-\item Evaluating the impact on patient outcomes of changes to algorithm-directed care models
+Evaluating the impact on patient outcomes of changes to algorithm-directed care models.
-\item Scaling equitable precision, whole-population pediatric diabetes care to a new clinic with a different population
+Scaling equitable precision, whole-population pediatric diabetes care to a new clinic with a different population.
-\end{itemize}

 ## Publications